lorisj/structured-coding/README.md

 # structured-coding
 Some work on structured coding with model theory.
+The idea for the project is explained in the report draft.
-This repository contains the computational part of the project.
+The rest of this repository contains the computational part of the project.